 In addition to the entrepreneurial project, the students are also following a course specifically aimed at developing their analytical and reflective skills by making a scientific investigation about a topic within the area of entrepreneurship and new venture creation.
-There is a large accumulated body of actionable knowledge about how to practice various forms of entrepreneurship.
+There is a large accumulated body of actionable knowledge about how to practise various forms of entrepreneurship.
 However, this knowledge is primarily accessible to people that can interpret, “absorb” and implement these research findings into their own venturing efforts.
-During the course the students are provided with opportunities to develop their ability to critically examine, evaluate and draw conclusions from entrepreneurship research.
+During the course, the students are provided with opportunities to develop their ability to critically examine, evaluate and draw conclusions from entrepreneurship research.

 The main activity in the course is the scientific investigation, which is conducted during the spring term.
-This investigation will be reported in the form of a thesis and its content presented at a final seminar in the end of the course.
+This investigation will be reported in the form of a thesis and its content presented at a final seminar at the end of the course.
 A series of lectures, seminars and direct supervisions are organized to support the students in the process.
 There will be a special emphasis on various research methodologies and their implications for collecting and analysing empirical data.
-Although the course focuses specifically on research methodologies applied in the entrepreneurship discipline the content constitutes the basis for methods in any area of social research.
+Although the course focuses specifically on research methodologies applied in the entrepreneurship discipline, the content constitutes the basis for methods in any area of social research.
 In all, the course encourages hands-on experience and collaborative learning and involves interactions and discussions with research-active faculty members in the exploration of various approaches and methodologies.

 Course code: ENTN19 | Download curriculum